AlexandreKrantz/webdev-notes/comp303/other notes/Chapter 3 - Types & Interfaces.md

 #### Decoupling Behaviour from Implementation:
 An interface to  a class consists of the methods of that class that are accessible (or visible) to another class. -> it takes into account access modifiers and scoeps.
-For now, we define an interface to a class as the set of its public methods.
+For now, we **define an interface to a class as the set of its public methods**.
 ```java
 public class Client {
 	private Deck aDeck = new Deck();